Pakistan plane carrying aid joins Afghan quake relief effort

 Rutted roads through the mountains, already slow to drive on, were made worse by quake damage and rain.
 The International Red Cross has five hospitals in the region, but damage to the roads made it difficult for those in the worse-hit areas to reach them, said Lucien Christen, ICRC spokesman in Afghanistan.

-Also on Saturday, an Afghan military chopper transported food and other necessities to people in Gayan district in Paktika province.
+Also on Saturday, an Afghan military chopper transported food and other necessities to people in Gayan.
 Dozens of men and children gathered in an open area under the hot sun to wait for food, water and tents from the Afghan Red Crescent.

 The aid organization said it would distribute relief items to around 1,000 families in the district, including food, tents and clothes.

 On Friday, Pakistan’s Meteorological Department reported a new, 4.2 magnitude quake.
-Afghanistan’s state-run Bakhtar News Agency said five people were killed and 11 injured in Gayan, a district of Paktika province that is one of the areas worst hit in Wednesday’s quake.
+Afghanistan’s state-run Bakhtar News Agency said five people were killed and 11 injured in Gayan that is one of the areas worst hit in Wednesday’s quake.

-Abdul Wahid Rayan, the Taliban director of Afghanistan’s state-run Bakhtar News Agency, said Friday the death toll from Wednesday had risen to 1,150 people, with at least 1,600 people injured.
+Abdul Wahid Rayan, the Taliban director of Bakhtar, said the death toll from Wednesday had risen to 1,150 people, with at least 1,600 people injured.
 The United Nations Office for the Coordination of Humanitarian Affairs has put the death toll at 770 people.
 It’s not clear how death toll counts are being reached, given the access difficulties.
 Either toll would make the quake Afghanistan’s deadliest in two decades.

 At Urgan, the main city in Paktika province, U.N.
 World Health Organization medical supplies were unloaded at the main hospital.
 In quake-hit villages, UNICEF delivered blankets, basic supplies and tarps for the homeless to use as tents.
 Aid groups said they feared cholera could break out after damage to water and hygiene systems.